Sitecore/Habitat/README.md

 * Extensibility - *Simply add new features without steep learning curve*

 For more information, please check out the [Habitat Wiki](../../wiki)

+## This version of Habitat is based on Tag 1 and uses TDS instead of Unicorn